rjust/defects4j/README.md

 Documentation
 --------------------
-Detailed documentation for any script or module can be viewed with `perldoc <file>`
+Detailed documentation for any script or module can be viewed with:
+`perldoc <file>`

 Database abstraction